Brazilian Green Propolis Capsules

-Green propolis is one of Nature’s riches.
-In traditional herbalism, it’s regarded as a valuable remedy for fighting all kinds of infection.
+Brazilian green propolis is one of Nature’s riches.
+In traditional herbalism, it is regarded as a valuable remedy for fighting all kinds of infections.
 Like honey, it boasts a highly complex composition with amazing levels of biological elements.
-Its effects are thought to be due to the many polyphenols and phenolic acids it contains such as artepillin C, a molecule which in recent years has been the subject of numerous scientific studies.
+Its effects are thought to be due to the many polyphenols and phenolic acids, such as the recently heavily studied artepillin C molecule it contains.

-Propolis is a sealant used by bees to make their hives stronger, more watertight and more resistant to microbial and fungal invasion.
-It is produced by the bees from resin gathered from tree buds and bark (European propolis comes from poplars and conifers and Brazilian green propolis from baccharis.)
+Propolis is a sealant used by bees to make their hives stronger, more watertight, and more resistant to microbial and fungal invasion.
+Hence the name, bee glue.
+It is produced from the resin gathered from tree buds and bark.
+European propolis comes from poplars and conifers and Brazilian green propolis from baccharis.
 With powerful antiseptic properties, the resin serves to protect the tree buds from pathogens.
-The bees add wax and saliva to this resin and the resulting propolis is then collected by beekeepers by scratching the ‘frames’ of the beehive, after which the wax and impurities are removed.
+The bees add wax and saliva to this resin and the resulting propolis is then collected by beekeepers by scratching the frames of the beehive, after which the wax and impurities are removed.

 There are on average over 300 different components in propolis, all of which have been identified using modern methods of analysis: